-As of May 1, there are 7 vacant units and a lease term for the end of the month.
-Due to two staff on leave, we have not processed new applicants.
-There are 80 households on the waiting list.
+As of June 1, there are 9 vacant units and a pending eviction.
+Due to two staff on leave, new applicants were unable to be processed.
+The primary assistant housing manager for this property has returned from leave.
+Twenty-five applicants have now been sent letters informing them that they have reached the top of the waiting list.
+Only one has returned a full application which is being processed.
+There are 75 households on the waiting list.
 The waiting list is currently closed.